 When the company grows and succeeds, this equity multiplies in value, making it a high-risk, high-return strategy for venture capitalists.
 To attract venture capitalists, you should have a plan for enormous, potentially global, business growth.

 A more specific type of venture capitalist, angel investors are usually individuals rather than groups.
 They too want to acquire equity, but usually take a more active role in the success of the company and offer money as well as advice, experience, connections and other priceless intangible assets.

 The majority of small business assistance from the government comes in the form of free or inexpensive advisory and guidance services.
 There are also small business grants that offer funds to businesses that meet certain requirements.
 See how business grants compare to business loans and which might be better for you.

 Crowdfunding involves setting up an online campaign to raise small amounts of money from the public.
 This can be a good litmus test of whether or not the general public is ready to believe in your business.

 Your success here is largely down to luck and the size of your social network, but your odds improve by being skilled in marketing.
 Being able to offer your supporters gifts, freebies and having a promising, well thought-out business plan also help.

 The terms, conditions and benefits you get from these loans depend on how much money your friends and family have and how much they are willing to invest in you.
-Many successful enterprises got their start with loans from family and friends, and this option should not be disregarded.
-Keep everything official and professional by keeping a written record of any deals made.
+Many successful enterprises got their start with loans from family and friends, so this option shouldn’t be disregarded.
+Keep everything official and professional by maintaining a written record of any deals made.

-If you believe in your business plan then this is a good place to look.
-Keep loans down by putting up as much of your own personal savings as you feel comfortable with.
+If you believe in your business plan, then this is a good place to start.
+Keep loans down by using as much of your own personal savings as you feel comfortable with.
 Some lenders, particularly angel investors and venture capitalists, will regard this highly and be more likely to invest in your business if you have this kind of personal stake in its success.